Cities Aviv: Career

 Prior to his career as a rapper, Mays was the lead singer of a hardcore punk band, Copwatch, as well as a roadie for his friend's bands.
 During his involvement with the band, he began experimenting with hip hop music, eventually making the full leap into the genre.
 In 2011, he released his debut mixtape, Digital Lows, which received positive reviews from music publications such as Pitchfork and Spin.

-In 2012 he relocated to New York and released his follow-up mixtape, Black Pleasure, through streetwear company Mishka NYC's record label before signing to Young One Records.
+In 2012 he relocated to New York and released his follow-up mixtape, BLACK PLEASURE, through streetwear company Mishka NYC's record label before signing to Young One Records.
 Mays describes his initial intent behind the album as "trying to make a pop record" as well as being inspired by My Bloody Valentines 1991 album Loveless to bury his vocals in the mix.

 After releasing the "URL IRL" single in 2013, he released his debut studio album, Come to Life, on Young One Records in 2014.
 Shortly thereafter the label ceased operations.

 He subsequently released his sophomore album Your Discretion Is Trust on Collect Records in 2015.
 This same record was later given an official release by Ormolycka.
+This album had a mixed reaction among fans compared to the rapturous praise of Come To Life.
+The main thing that caused fans to react in such way was the new industrial sound that Mays was going for on this album.